 Are there Spanish IGDI cards?

-Beginning in 2012, we are conducting new research in this area; if you interested in learning more, please contact Alisha Wackerle-Hollman at the University of Minnesota at email@example.com.
+If you are interested in learning more about Spanish IGDIs, please contact Alisha Wackerle-Hollman at the University of Minnesota at email@example.com.

 Is there a screening tool for math?